avaneev/biteopt/README.md

 to within 3-8% of optimum (parameter values should be sorted to derive the node ordering).
-A comparison to a specialized TSP solver like Concorde is not reasonable to do (BiteOpt is much slower), but BiteOpt permits solving non-conventional or mixed-field (e.g. noisy, scheduled, clustered) discrete problems.
+A comparison to a specialized TSP solver like Concorde is not reasonable to do (BiteOpt is much slower), but BiteOpt permits solving non-conventional or mixed-field (e.g., noisy, scheduled, clustered) discrete combinatorial problems.

-Similarly, problems with many competing minima without a pronounced global descent towards global minimum (e.g., Bukin N.6 problem) may not be solved acceptably as in most cases they require exhaustive search or a search involving knowledge of the structure of the problem.
+Also, problems with many competing minima without a pronounced global descent towards global minimum (e.g., Bukin N.6 problem) may not be solved acceptably as in most cases they require exhaustive search or a search involving knowledge of the structure of the problem.
 When the problem field requires one to locate such "rogue optimums", the best approach is to use a magnitudes larger attempt budget (a so called "parallel attempts" approach).
-With 5000 attempts and 100000 iterations per attempt budget, BiteOpt solves even the Bukin N.6 problem.
+With 1000 attempts and 250000 iterations per attempt budget, BiteOpt solves even the Bukin N.6 problem.
 It may seem excessive, but currently BiteOpt does not offer another way to solve such complex problems.

 Difference between upper and lower parameter bound values should be specified in a way to cover a wider value range, in order to reduce boundary effects